Nemenhah

 The group says that it is composed of Native American healers and those "spiritually adopted" into the band.
-According to the Nemenhah Band's website, "membership is by spiritual adoption only."
 Those who seek spiritual adoption must agree that natural healing is a significant part of their spirituality and that they seek to do no harm.
 The Nemenhah band also provides a curriculum to become a "medicine man" or "medicine woman".
 Some Native Americans have criticized the group's practices.

 Controversy

 The group received widespread attention in 2009 when a judge ordered chemotherapy for a 13-year-old boy with Hodgkin's lymphoma whose family were members of the group; his mother fled with her son to avoid the court order, but later returned.
 Her son successfully completed chemotherapy and radiation.